Buying real estate in the Philippines?

 Everything you need to know is included in our the Philippines Property Pack

-In the Philippines, inflation will intensify
+In the Philippines, inflation is projected to remain minimal

 Inflation is the rise in the cost of living.